We offer Western PAs only Full Choice CSA. It's like an online farmers market. You pick it, we pack it and deliver it.

 Potential customers should understand the importance of buying farm-direct.
 The alternative to a farm-direct CSA is one provided by food brokers, also known as farm cooperatives or alliances.
 A farm-direct CSA offers the freshest ingredients with minimal handling, and the grower receives all of the revenue.
 We are proud to run Western PA's preeminent CSA program.

 Small CSA Share vs. Large CSA Share

 Some CSAs offer their small share customers less variety.
 Not us!
-We strive to provide a wide variety of vegetables and herbs to all members, regardless of their share size.
+We strive to provide a wide variety of fruit, vegetables and herbs to all members, regardless of their share size.
 Our Large CSA Share includes 50% more produce than the Small Share, depending on the week's harvest.
 A Small CSA Share feeds approximately 1-2 adults and a Large CSA Share feeds approximately 2-3 adults.
 We grow 200+ varieties in an effort to provide our CSA customers with a wide variety of product.

-Choice CSA Share vs. Non-Choice CSA Share
+Full Choice CSA Share vs. Traditional CSA Share

-A Choice CSA is a higher cost CSA share where members can choose most of what goes into their weekly box.
+A Full Choice CSA is a higher cost CSA share where members can choose most of what goes into their weekly box.
 Small CSA customers can choose up to 7 items per week and a large CSA customer can choose up to 10 items.

 What Will Be in My CSA Share

 Each week CSA members receive a box containing fresh, USDA certified organic and locally grown vegetables and herbs.
 The weekly CSA box contains items that are ready to harvest that week.
 Members enjoy the experience of eating seasonally.
 The amount of product in a CSA box will depend on the members' share size (small or large).
 It will also depend on the time of year.
 Spring shares tend to be lighter, but as the season progresses, shares become laden with an increasing variety of product.

 With each year, we increase the variety of vegetables in our CSA.